CrowdStrike/Cloud-AWS/s3-bucket-protection/demo/README.md

 You will be asked to provide:
 + Your CrowdStrike API credentials.
     - These values will not display when entered.
 + The name of the PEM key to use for SSH access.
+(Do not include the `.pem` extension.)
 + Your external IP address.

 ```shell